-“Mining purposes” means the purpose of obtaining any metal or mineral by any mode whereby soil, earth, rock, or stone may be disturbed, or smelted, refined, crushed, or otherwise dealt with.
+Mining purposes means the purpose of obtaining any metal or mineral by any mode whereby soil, earth, rock, or stone may be disturbed, or smelted, refined, crushed, or otherwise dealt with.
 This term shall not include quarrying operations for the sole purpose of obtaining stone for building, road making and similar industrial purposes.

-“No liability company” means a company formed with no liability on the part of its members.
+No liability company means a company formed with no liability on the part of its members.

-“Officer” means a manager or secretary of a company.
+Officer means a manager or secretary of a company.

-“Principal register” means the register of members of any foreign company kept at the principal office of such company outside this State.
+Principal register means the register of members of any foreign company kept at the principal office of such company outside this State.

-“Prospectus” means any prospectus, notice, circular, advertisement or other invitation offering to the public for subscription or purchase any shares or debentures of a company.
+Prospectus means any prospectus, notice, circular, advertisement or other invitation offering to the public for subscription or purchase any shares or debentures of a company.

-“Public company” means a company limited by shares, not being a no liability company, and not being a proprietary company.
+Public company means a company limited by shares, not being a no liability company, and not being a proprietary company.

-“Registered auditor” means a person duly registered as an auditor under section 402.
+Registered auditor means a person duly registered as an auditor under section 402.

-“Registered liquidator” means a person duly registered as a liquidator under section 402, and who, when required, has given security as provided for in this Act.
+Registered liquidator means a person duly registered as a liquidator under section 402, and who, when required, has given security as provided for in this Act.

-“Registrar” means the person for the time being designated as the Registrar under section 3A.
+Registrar means the person for the time being designated as the Registrar under section 3A.

-“Registration office” means the office for the registration of companies.
+Registration office means the office for the registration of companies.

-“Representative” means an executor or administrator, and includes —
+Representative means an executor or administrator, and includes —

 (a) the Official Trustee as established under the Official Trustee Act 1921 4;